-For students with disabilities/medical conditions that require daily or 24-hours personal care a room can be provided for your personal carer under the same terms and conditions as other residents.
+If you have a disability/medical condition that requires daily or 24-hours personal care, a room can be provided for your personal carer under the same terms and conditions as other residents.

 Non-first year students

-Students are eligible to book university sourced halls of residence for their subsequent years at university in situations where their disability or medical condition causes mobility problems that require them to be close to their faculty, they need specialist adaptations to their room or flat, or they have a recognised disability/ medical condition which means they would be at a disadvantage if they were not accommodated in halls of residence.
+You are eligible to book university sourced halls of residence for your subsequent years at university if your disability would mean you would be at a disadvantage if not accommodated in halls of residence.
 Any offers are subject to suitable accommodation being available.